daltonh/arb/doc/content/simulation_setup/index.md

 ##Meshes

+###Types of elements

 arb uses an unstructured mesh composed of cell elements that are separated by face elements.
+Node elements are the points demarcating the face and cell elements.
 The dimension of each element is specified on a per-element basis, consistent with the particular computational domain that the element is within (that is, not globally).

 Cell elements are classified as either boundary cells (that is, on the boundary of a domain) or domain cells (that is, contained within a domain).
 Domain cells have a dimension that is equal to that of the domain they are in (ie, dimension 3/2/1 if the domain is a volume/surface/line, resp.).
 Boundary cells have a dimension that is one less than that of the associated domain (ie, dimension 2/1/0 if the domain is a volume/surface/line, resp.).

 Face elements are any elements that separate cell elements.
 Face elements also have a dimension that is one less than that of the domain they are within.
 Some face elements are specified explicitly within a file (if they are part of a physical entity such as for example), while the remainder are generated by arb when the mesh is read in.
 Face elements are also classified as being either domain faces or boundary faces.
 Each boundary face has the same geometry, and is conincident with, a boundary cell.
 Hence, a mesh has the same number of boundary faces as boundary cells.

-Meshes are read in from files, generally produced by the gmsh program.
+Node elements are the vertices that bound both the face and cell elements.
+Node elements always have a dimension of point (0) and appear as geometry->points in [gmsh].

+###File format

+Meshes are read in from files, in the format of the open source [gmsh] program having extension `.msh`.
+[Pointwise] is a commercial meshing program that also exports to this format.
+Multiple files can be read in by arb for each simulation.

-Multiple files can be read in by arb for each simulation. arb has been coded to be able to handle any poly-sided first order elements supported by the gmsh file format.
-It has been tested to date (v0.3) with tetrahedron, boxes and prisms in 3D, triangles and rectangles in 2D, lines in 1D and points in 0D.
+arb has been coded to be able to handle any poly-sided first order elements supported by the gmsh file format.
+It has been tested to date with tetrahedron, boxes and prisms in 3D, triangles and rectangles in 2D, lines in 1D and points in 0D.
 Tetrahedron, triangles, lines and points are the default element geometries created by gmsh.

-Meshes and data are also exported by arb using the format.
+Meshes and data are also exported by arb using the same [gmsh] format.
 During every simulation all domains and all output-enabled data will be written by default to the file.
 Other files may also be written, corresponding to any files that are read in (with any associated output-enabled data).

 Regions imported from files as well as regions created by arb will be exported to any written files, however note that as the physical entities handled by gmsh can only have a single dimension, elements that have a dimension that is less than any others within a region will not be associated with that region in any arb-created files.
 This is relevant for example when a compound region is created that contains both domain and boundary cells.
 When this arb-written file is displayed by gmsh it will only appear to contain the domain cells.

-### Cell and face element specification
+### Multiple domains: Cell and face element specification

 The distinction between cell elements and face elements is not made by gmsh or contained explicitly in the file, but rather must be made by arb when a file is read in.
-Gmsh’s behaviour is to only write an element to a file if it is a member of a physical entity.
+Gmsh's behaviour is to only write an element to a file if it is a member of a physical entity.
 Further, each physical entity has a single dimension.
-So, to decide whether an element is either a face or cell element, arb does two things when reading in each
+So, to decide whether an element is either a face or cell element, arb does two things when reading in each file:
-file:

 1. The maximum dimension of all physical entities with the file is found.
 This is stored as the dimension of the particular mesh;